disrupted/kpops.nvim/README.md

     > disable diagnostics for missing property
     > these could be defined in the defaults (for pipeline.yaml)
     > or as environment variables (for config.yaml)
-- automatic schema generation for all KPOps user files (pipeline.yaml, defaults.yaml, config.yaml)
+- automatic schema generation in the background for all KPOps user files (pipeline.yaml, defaults.yaml, config.yaml)
 - CLI integration as Ex commands, e.g. `:KPOps generate`